 Peace can reign in us despite the chaos of a fallen world.

 Like the kid who goes snooping because he can’t wait for the surprise under the tree Christmas morning, we’re not good at waiting for what we want.
-We want good stuff that make us make us feel good, and we want it on our schedule.
+We want stuff that makes us make us feel good, and we want it on our schedule.
 I wasn’t one of those snoopy kids, but I resent not getting what I think I need when I think I need it.
 Most years, I wanted Christmas to come, but I wanted what it would bring to be a surprise.
 I could wait happily because I knew Christmas would come.
 It was right there on the calendar.
 We were counting down the days in eager anticipation.

 I struggle to believe God will follow through on making all things work out for my good as I love Him.
 I don’t always want to rest in an unimaginable Promise I’ll receive at an unknown time.
 I want things to be easier.
 Now.